project-chip/connectedhomeip/src/tools/interop/idt/capture/platform/README.md

 This directory contains the logging transport implementation for various platforms.

-## Adding new platforms
+## Extending platforms

-1. Add the platform package in this directory (`/platform`).
-1. Create a subclass of `capture.base.PlatformLogStreamer`.
-1. Add the new class to `__all__` in `/platform/__init__.py`.

-# Implementation requirements

-Captures should be run in separate processes and minimize blocking main.
+The platform loader functions the same as `capture/ecosystem`.
+See the `README` there for additional details.

+For each package in `capture/platform`, the platform loader expects a module name matching the package name.
+This module must contain a single class which subclasses `capture.base.PlatformLogStreamer`.

+Note the following runtime expectations of platforms:
-Start should be able to be called repeatedly without restarting streaming.
+- Start should be able to be called repeatedly without restarting streaming.
-Stop should not cause an error even if the stream is not running.
+- Stop should not cause an error even if the stream is not running.